sahib/misc/the-vibes-that-i-summoned/slides.typ

         #text(fill: gray)[Keep doing important things manually!]
       - Large diffs make it easy to get lost. \
         #text(fill: gray)[Commit often so diffs stay reviewable.]
+      - If something was 100% generated, then note it down. \
+        #text(fill: gray)[Be honest with your colleagues.]
     ],
     align(center + horizon)[
       #cetz.canvas(length: 1cm, {